natebrunelle/cs4102_su20/markdown/syllabus.md

 D       minimal competence                  unlikely to succeed F       less than minimal competence        retake this course first

-[^future]:
-    While there are no regularly-offerred UVA undergraduate courses which list cs4102 as a prerequisite, this recommendation will be mostly relative to a hypothetical follow-on course.

 We will consider the grade assigned by the following point-based breakdown to be a **guideline** for the grade earned according to the definitions above.

 Task                        Weight  Comments
 -------------------------  -------- ----------------------------------------------
-Little Problem sets         50%     There will be 11 total, each worth 5% of your grade with the lowest being dropped Big Problem sets            40%     There will be 4 total, each worth 10% of your grade Quizzes                     10%     There will be 4 total, each worth 2.5% of your grade Professionalism Penalty    0--100%  Excessive missed classes, rude behavior toward instructor or classmates, unauthorized homework assistance, contacting TAs when they are not on the clock, etc., can be held against a student when final grades are calculated.
+Quizzes                     40%     There will be 7 total Programming Assignments     30%     There will be 14 total, the worst two will be dropped Written Problem Sets        30%     There will be 7 total Professionalism Penalty    0--100%  Excessive missed classes, rude behavior toward instructor or classmates, unauthorized homework assistance, contacting TAs when they are not on the clock, etc., can be held against a student when final grades are calculated.

 Your final letter grade will then be assigned as follows: